July 23rd, 2022 | By: The Startups Team | Tags: Crowdfunding, Angel Investing, Venture Capital (VC), Growing a Business, Funding

 Venture capital is a great option for startups that are looking to scale big — and quickly.
 Because the investments are fairly large, your startup has to be prepared to take that money and grow.

-A venture capital firm is usually run by a handful of partners who have raised a large sum of money from a group of limited partners (LPs) to invest on their behalf.
+Venture Capitalists usually run by a handful of partners who have raised a large sum of money from a group of limited partners (LPs) to invest on their behalf.

 The LPs are typically large institutions, like a State Teachers Retirement System or a university who are using the services of the VC to help generate big returns on their money.

-The partners have a window of 7 to 10 years with which to make investments, and more importantly, generate a big return.
+The partners have a window of 7 to 10 years with which to make venture investments, and more importantly, generate a big return.
 Creating a big return in such a short span of time means that VCs must invest in deals that have a giant outcome.

-These big outcomes not only provide great returns to the fund, they also help cover the losses of the high number of failures that high risk investing attracts.
+These big outcomes not only provide great returns to the fund, they also help cover the losses of the high number of failures that high-risk investing attracts.

-Angel investors are typically high net worth individuals who look to put relatively small amounts of money into startups, typically ranging from a few thousand dollars to as much as a million dollars.
+Angel investors are typically high net-worth individuals who look to put relatively small amounts of money into startups, typically ranging from a few thousand dollars to as much as a million dollars.

-Angels are often one of the more accessible forms of early-stage capital for an entrepreneur and as such are a critical part of the equity fundraising ecosystem.
+Angel investors are often one of the more accessible forms of early-stage capital for an entrepreneur and as such are a critical part of the equity fundraising ecosystem.

 Often this is what an entrepreneur needs early in their startup's development.

 Angels also tend to have subject matter expertise in a particular area, often where they have made money before.
-This helps the entrepreneur in a couple huge ways.
+This helps the entrepreneur in a couple of huge ways.

 First, they won't waste the entrepreneur's time asking uninformed questions because they already know the space.